So I lied, sue me.

 Of course he was lying because I looked like a whale, but hearing him say it made my heart flutter.
 He always did have that effect on me.

 I returned the sentiment and meant every word of it.
-He was built like a Grecian warrior, with a smile that could bring the strongest of women to their knees.
+He was built like a Grecian warrior, with a smile as mesmerizing as the stars.

 Oh and the smell of him.